Respect for Human Rights

 Grievance Mechanism

-In May 2021, the Group introduced a new external global whistleblowing hotline (Global Hotline) for internal compliance reporting.
-The hotline also accepts reports and questions including human rights related concerns from people inside and outside the company on the corporate websites.
+Since May 2021, the Group has introduced a global hotline (Global Hotline) for non-compliance reporting.
+The hotline is easily accessible on the corporate website and accepts reports and questions including human rights related concerns from people inside and outside the company.

 Compliance Reporting System